2018 Tennessee Volunteers football team

 The 2018 Tennessee Volunteers football team represented the University of Tennessee in the 2018 NCAA Division I FBS football season.
 The Volunteers played their home games at Neyland Stadium in Knoxville, Tennessee and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by first-year head coach Jeremy Pruitt.
 They finished the season 5–7, 2–6 in SEC play to finish in last place in the Eastern Division.

-Previous season

-The team finished the season 4–8, 0–8 in SEC play in last place in the Eastern Division and the SEC.
-They were also the first Tennessee team in program history to lose eight games in a season, as well as the first to not win an SEC game since becoming a charter member of the conference in 1932.
-They were led by fifth-year head coach Butch Jones until his firing on November 12.
-Brady Hoke was named the interim head coach for the remainder of the season.